gilarellano/academic-advising-tool/README.md

 ## Running the Tests

-The project uses Jest for unit and integration testing.
+The project uses Jest for unit and integration testing, leveraging TypeScript directly.
 Tests are organized under the `__tests__` directory, with separate subdirectories for unit and integration tests.

 ### Running All Tests